tw-haiven/haiven/README.md

 - Users cannot edit and persist anything at runtime in the application
 - User chat sessions are not persisted
 - Limits to scalability, and to size of the knowledge packs, as everything needs to fit into memory
+- Very simple in-memory RAG (Retrieval-Augmented Generation) implementation, just enough to get an idea of the potential in the day-to-day work